 Can Annie Wright, LMFT help me heal this?

-Yes — this is core clinical territory for Annie Wright, LMFT.
-She works with driven and ambitious women whose family-of-origin wounds continue to affect their relationships, self-esteem, and sense of identity.
+Yes.
+This is core clinical territory for Annie Wright, LMFT.
+She works with driven women whose family-of-origin wounds continue to affect their relationships, self-esteem, and sense of identity.
 Reach out via the connect page to inquire about availability.

 How do I work with Annie Wright, LMFT?